Living In Sheridan Beach & Sheridan Heights | Lake Forest Park, WA

-The Sheridan Heights Neighborhood of Lake Forest Park, WA
+The Sheridan Beach & Sheridan Heights Neighborhoods of Lake Forest Park, WA

 Are you thinking of living in The Sheridan Heights Neighborhood of Lake Forest Park?
 This is a beautiful area on the hill rising up to the northwest of Lake Washington, north of downtown Seattle, WA.